openwisp/openwisp-docs/user/django-settings.rst

 <https://docs.djangoproject.com/en/4.2/topics/settings/>`_, a file which
 holds all the global configuration of the application.

-The OpenWISP django modules are highly configurable and over time you may need to edit their settings, these settings are documented in the respective section of each module on this website, a reference is also provided for convenience at the end of this page.
+The Django based modules of OpenWISP are highly configurable and over time you may need to edit their settings, these settings are documented in the respective section of each module on this website, a reference is also provided for convenience at the end of this page.